Yeat, rave, repeat: rising star thrills at Birmingham

 O2 Academy, Birmingham, 6 October

 Palpable excitement floods into a sold-out O2 Academy Birmingham as a youthful crowd adorned in oversized merch and balaclavas, a fashion accessory integral to the Yeat image, start mosh pits to the pre-show playlist in the absence of an opening act.
-Following the release of his latest album, 2093, experimental and unconventional American-born Yeat had a lot to prove to the UK rap crowd for Eurolyfe, his highly anticipated European headline debut.
+Following the release of his latest album, 2093, experimental American-born Yeat had a lot to prove to the UK crowd for his highly anticipated European headline debut, Eurolyfe.
 As he jumps full force onto the stage, his entrance announced by a thundering bass and a flurry of smoke canons, it’s clear that Yeat has the crowd in a tight grip around his finger.

 An audibly buzzing audience roars as Yeat begins with the explosive Drake collaboration ‘IDGAF’ and, as he reaches the intensely popular ‘Gët busy’ two songs later, the crowd is in total pandemonium.
 It doesn’t take long before it becomes strikingly clear that the audience is completely apathetic to how popular any of the tracks are, with the increasingly shirtless and evermore sweaty crowd eager to mosh, jump, and push to every offering Yeat provided.